The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes: Abstract

 \section{Abstract}

 Blokhuis showed that all maximum cliques in Paley graphs of square order have a subfield structure.
-Recently it is shown that in Peisert-type graphs, some maximum cliques do not have a subfield structure, and yet all maximum cliques have a subspace structure.
+Recently, it has been shown that in Peisert-type graphs, all maximum cliques are affine subspaces, and yet some maximum cliques do not arise from a subfield.
 In this paper, we investigate the existence of a clique of size $\sqrt{q}$ with a subspace structure in pseudo-Paley graphs of order $q$ from unions of semi-primitive cyclotomic classes.
-We show that such a clique must have an equal contribution from each cyclotomic class and that most pseudo-Paley graphs do not admit such cliques, suggesting that the Delsarte bound $\sqrt{q}$ on the clique number can be improved in general.
+We show that such a clique must have an equal contribution from each cyclotomic class and that most such pseudo-Paley graphs do not admit such cliques, suggesting that the Delsarte bound $\sqrt{q}$ on the clique number can be improved in general.
 We also prove that generalized Peisert graphs are not isomorphic to Paley graphs or Peisert graphs, confirming a conjecture of Mullin.